 Advanced: When not to Transfer with Bitcoin

 With increasing demand for bitcoin and bitcoin transfers the network gets congested.
 When you try to send your bitcoin from Coinbase to Binance for example, it may cost a lot and be very slow.
 To get around this, more advanced users may buy ethereum or litecoin and send that instead of bitcoin.
 Why?
 The fees are much lower and the transactions much faster.
+Keep in mind that the delay and fees do change.
+As you’re reading this, conditions may be different.

 Once your funds are at the new exchange you can use ether or litecoin to buy other cryptoassets (if it’s supported) or you can sell ether or litecoin for bitcoin.
-With bitcoin you can buy any other asset.
+With bitcoin you can usually buy any other asset.
 Once you’re in the exchange there are no bitcoin transfer fees, only trading fees, which are pretty reasonable at 0.05 to 0.25%.